fnc314/Day17_Labs/README.md

 BONUS: Add validation to your models.
 Try validating that a product name or category name exists before adding it to the db.
 Add any other validations that make sense.

 EXTRA BONUS: Add authentication to the site.

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.